BeeUnknown/MyPayLoads/README.md

 # MyPayLoads
 Some exploitable payloads  : Be Attentive !
-It is Cautious
+It's Cautious